hallzy/dotfiles/README.md

 version of texlive-full.

-By just cloning this repository you will have all the fonts necessary to build the resume. the setup-latex-resume-font will move 3 files into a LaTeX related folder that will prevent errors during a build.
+By just cloning this repository you will have all the fonts necessary to build the resume.
+The setup-latex-resume-font will move 3 files into a LaTeX related folder that will prevent errors during a build.

 Running "make" will start the build of the resume.